BitCurator/bitcurator-access-redaction/libredact/GUI/README.md

 The RedactWindow.py file was automatically created from redactwindow.ui using the following command:

-* pyuic5 -x mainwindow.ui -o MainWindow.py
+* pyuic5 -x redactwindow.ui -o RedactWindow.py

 # Control code

-All control and execution code should be placed in RedactGUI.py.
+All control and execution code should be placed in RedactGUI.py and/or supporting modules.
 RedactGUI.py can be executed as follows:

 * python3 RedactGUI.py